RenderKit/embree/README.md

 embree2_avx.a, embree2_avx2.a, embree2_avx512knl.a,
 embree2_avx512skx.a).
 You have to link these libraries in increasing ISA order (the order shown in the example).

-When selecting ISAs individually, the AVX ISA always has to get enabled when a larger ISA than AVX is enabled, otherwise the code will not compile.
 Embree API
 ==========